Timeline (2003 film): Box office

 In the United States and Canada, Timeline grossed $19.5 million, with $24.4 million in other territories, for a worldwide total of $43.9 million, against a budget of $80 million.
 It opened at No. 12, then rose to No. 8 in its second week – its only week in the Top 10 at the domestic box office.
 In 2018, Newsweek included it in an article about box office bombs.

 Critical response

-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 29 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade C+ on a scale of A to F.

 Kirk Honeycutt of The Hollywood Reporter called it "[g]lorious so-bad-it's-good entertainment."

 Roger Ebert gave it 2 stars out of 4, and wrote that it was "not so much about travel between the past and the present as about travel between two movie genres" namely "a corporate thriller crossed with a medieval swashbuckler".
 He was disappointed that the elaborate premise was not put to greater use, that it was essentially nothing more than a frame for action scenes.
+Stephen Holden of The New York Times gave the film a one out of five review and noticed that "the clumsy, wooden, screen adaptation of Michael Crichton's novel Timeline suggests a particularly wretched episode of Star Trek tricked out with fancy fireworks and weighed down with a score that grinds away like a cement mixer."
 Robert Koehler of Variety wrote: "Lacks the consistent tone, pace and point of view for either a science fiction thriller or medieval war adventure."